MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 - [**Download the Release Notes**](http://packages.revolutionanalytics.com/doc/8.0.0/README_RevoEnt_Windows_8.0.0.pdf) for more information on Revolution R Enterprise 2016 for Windows, including known issues.

 The install guide says: R Client for Windows includes RevoScaleR, RevoTreeView, and RevoPemaR.
-The document says: R Server includes DistributedR, ScaleR, ConnectR, DevelopR, DeployR
+The document says: R Server includes DistributedR, ScaleR, ConnectR, DeployR

 Why is PemaR not mentioned in getting started?
 Why is RevoTreeView not mentioned?

 Is it RevoScaleR or ScaleR?

-Is DevelopR = RPE???

-I removed the DevelopR section below, should I have?

-Is the tutorial portion only applicable to ScaleR/RevoScaleR?

-Does the tutorial piece apply to R Client too?

-What about the content here: https://msdn.microsoft.com/en-us/library/mt671127.aspx It doesn't mention DistributedR or DevelopR.
+What about the content here: https://msdn.microsoft.com/en-us/library/mt671127.aspx

 Is the getting started/start-up for windows still relevant??
 Does that only exist for SQL Server?